-The Finance and Expenditure Committee has conducted an international treaty examination of the Agreement between New Zealand and the Republic of Poland for the Avoidance of Double Taxation and the Prevention of Fiscal Evasion with Respect to Taxes on Income and has no matters to bring to the attention of the House.
+The Finance and Expenditure Committee has conducted an international treaty examination of the Agreement between the Government of New Zealand and the Government of the United Mexican States for the Avoidance of Double Taxation and the Prevention of Fiscal Evasion with Respect to Taxes on Income and has no matters to bring to the attention of the House.

-The National Interest Analysis for the Agreement is appended to this report.
+The national interest analysis for the agreement is appended to this report.